Parish: Orleans

 Police Department(s):

-• Orleans Levee District Police Department; and
+- Orleans Levee District Police Department

-• Housing Authority New Orleans.
+- Housing Authority New Orleans

 The American Civil Liberties Union of Louisiana and Cooley LLP are representing Bilal Hankins in a civil rights action against multiple law enforcement officers and agencies in New Orleans for their unlawful, racially motivated traffic stop and use of excessive force on June 13, 2020.

 This case arises out of a traumatic encounter 18-year-old Bilal had with law enforcement on June 13, 2020.
 As the lawsuit alleges, Bilal and two young friends—one only 12 years old—were driving through their neighborhood, looking for a lost dog.
-They approached a uniformed officer a marked vehicle and asked for help in their search.
+They approached a uniformed officer in a marked vehicle and asked for help in their search.
 Sadly, Bilal was quickly reminded that Black youth are more likely than their white peers to be perceived and treated as a threat, even when they voluntarily approach the police and ask for help.

-The officer (Defendant Kevin Wheeler, employed by the Orleans Levee District Police (“OLDP”)) was suspicious of three young Black males driving slowly and leaning out their windows in a BMW, notwithstanding that these actions were all entirely consistent with Bilal’s explanation that they were looking for a lost dog.
+The officer (Defendant Kevin Wheeler, employed by the Orleans Levee District Police (“OLDP”) was suspicious of three young Black males driving slowly and leaning out their windows in a BMW, notwithstanding that these actions were all entirely consistent with Bilal’s explanation that they were looking for a lost dog.
 Instead of helping search for the missing dog, Defendant Wheeler contacted a second officer in the area (Defendant Ramon Pierre, employed by the Housing Authority of New Orleans (“HANO”)) for backup.

 Worse yet, Bilal later discovered that Defendants Wheeler and Pierre were not even working for the police at the time of the incident.
-Rather, they were off-duty, working a “paid detail” as security patrol officers for the Hurstville Security and Neighborhood Improvement District (“Hurstville”).
+Instead, they were off-duty, working a “paid detail” as security patrol officers for the Hurstville Security and Neighborhood Improvement District (“Hurstville”).
 Hurstville is a more affluent neighborhood in New Orleans where residents have self-imposed a tax to pay for their own security force, with minimal vetting or oversight.
 When Bilal’s mother called Hurstville to complain, for example, the Hurstville patrol supervisor (Defendant Carl Perilloux) claimed to have no report of the incident.
 She also discovered that Defendant Wheeler had previously been fired from the NOPD for dishonesty, yet still found employment as a law enforcement officer with both Hurstville and the OLDP.

 By bringing this case, Bilal seeks to hold Defendants Wheeler and Pierre, their supervisor Defendant Perilloux, and their employers accountable for their violations of citizens’ rights under the U.S. Constitution, the Louisiana Constitution, and Louisiana state common and statutory laws.

-The Defendants in the case are:
+The defendants in the case are:

-• Kevin Wheeler, OLDP officer and Hurstville employee
+- Kevin Wheeler, OLDP officer and Hurstville employee

-• Ramon Pierre, HANO officer and Hurstville employee
+- Ramon Pierre, HANO officer and Hurstville employee

-• Carl Perrilloux, OLDP Reserves officer and Hurstville supervisor
+- Carl Perrilloux, OLDP Reserves officer and Hurstville supervisor